particle-iot/docs/src/content/reference/device-os/firmware.md

 You can use `.gpio()` multiple times to wake on any of multiple pins, with the limitations below.

 If you are using `RISING` mode, then an internal pull-down, equivalent to `INPUT_PULLDOWN` is added to the pin before sleep.
 This is approximately 13K on Gen 3 devices and 40K on Gen 2 devices.
 It varies depending on the pin on the P2 and Photon 2.
+Never use a `RISING` interrupt on an open-collector output that uses an external pull-up resistor, as the competing pull resistors can prevent the signal from ever going high.

 If you are using `FALLING` mode, then an internal pull-up, equivalent to `INPUT_PULLUP` is added to the pin before sleep.
 This is approximately 13K on Gen 3 devices and 40K on Gen 2 devices.
 It varies depending on the pin on the P2 and Photon 2.